Thursday, September 13, 2007

 American health care has evolved into a decentralized public and private health care system with three large groups making transactions among themselves and with patients.
 On the medical side we have health care venders: hospitals, laboratories, clinics, HMO’s, PPO’s, independent practice offices, groups and associations.
 They do business among themselves and with the second major player in health care: private insurance companies.
 Federal, state and local government health care administrations round out the trio.

-The Office and Administrative jobs and computer jobs just mentioned are all jobs within the health care industry, meaning ambulatory health care, hospitals, nursing and residential care.
+The office and administrative jobs and computer jobs just mentioned are all jobs within the health care industry, meaning ambulatory health care, hospitals, nursing and residential care.
 However, when bills and accounts are prepared for processing they have to be sent somewhere and to someone.
 Sending out is only half the transaction; someone else has to take them in; a someone who is part of another bureaucracy.

 Health care administration generates jobs in hundreds of decentralized state and federal offices administering Medicare, Medicaid, Social Security Disability, Workmen’s Compensation or the Veterans healthcare administration.
 When private health insurance expanded rapidly in the 1950’s the companies realized quickly that high risk individuals are unprofitable.
 Insurance companies do not want disabled, heart, diabetes, or arthritis patients so they tend to exclude them as having preexisting conditions.
 But private insurance will always leave out large numbers because many are too expensive to insure, or too poor to pay their premiums.